• Skip to primary navigation

 Tips

-This carrot souffle is usually served in a shallow baking dish so that everyone gets a good scoop of the sweet pecan topping.
-If you make this in a deep dish, I recommend you double the pecan topping recipe and layer the carrot souffle as follows: place a layer of carrot mixture in a deep baking dish; sprinkle a little of the pecan topping over that, then repeat, ending up with the pecan mixture on top.
+If you make this in a deep dish, I recommend you double the pecan topping recipe and layer the carrot casserole as follows: place a layer of carrot mixture in a deep baking dish; sprinkle a little of the pecan topping over that, then repeat, ending up with the pecan mixture on top.

 My husband won't eat carrots, but he'll eat this.
 Sometimes, it's better off if folks don't know what they're eating:) He wouldn't try it because it was orange like sweet potatoes (which he refuses to eat as well)-but he gobbled this up to the point where we have to "watch" him now or he'll eat it all.